KULL-Centre/ProteinUnfolding2D/README.md

 Current version is made for data from NanoTemper Prometheus, see fork by rnorrild for NanoTemper Panta version

+Hints for usage:
+- Remember to use the 'processed' output from the NanoTemper and to put denaturant concentrations in the spreadsheet
+- The first part of the notebook selects the sample and temperature range to use.
+Start by selecting all and look at the plots to identify outliers
+- Some of the initial parameters are guessed, e.g. the heat capasity is guessed from the number of amino acids
+- If the fit fails, try to obtain better initial parameters or remove outliers at extreem temperatures or samples with large pipetting errors or precipitation

 ### Examples

 The examples directory contains a number of use cases that shows how to use the library